Male Estrogen Levels

 Low estrogen levels due to hypogonadism may be caused by: autoimmune disease, sexual organ infection, kidney or liver conditions, non-descending testicles, hemochromatosis, radiation, HIV, pituitary gland issues, and rapid weight loss or gain.

 If a male presents with levels of estrogen above the parameters, there is a need for further intervention to address concerns around sexual development and function.
 Some symptoms of high estrogen levels include infertility, gynecomastia, depression, and erectile dysfunction.
-The increase in estrogen levels may be caused by testosterone supplementation, diabetes, testicular or adrenal tumors, hyperthyroidism, or insulin resistance.

-Management of Estrogen Levels
+Management of estrogen levels

-In terms of managing estrogen levels, some diet and lifestyle changes can be considered.
-Reduction in alcohol consumption to lower estrogen levels as well as a diet low in fat and high in fiber is desirable.
-Foods high in estrogen-blocking phytochemicals like pomegranates are also natural ways to lower levels.
 Some work has been done around the use of aromatase inhibitors and the enzyme's ability to turn androgens into estrogen, yet the effects are minimal.
 For low estrogen levels causing severe imbalance, hormone replacement therapy may be viable.

-From what has been historically considered a female hormone, the importance of estrogen in males and its presence has been known for nearly 100 years.
-Initially believed to cause harm should it be present in males, the important hormone is now well-researched and known to be a vital part of normal male functioning.
 The 1990s saw a paradigm shift in the understanding of estrogen function within the biological male through thorough testing that revealed estrogen's main receptor is vital and essential for male fertility and development (Hess & Cooke, 2018).
-This same study revealed that even a small imbalance could have detrimental effects and holds the risk of inducing extensive male reproductive abnormalities and infertility.
+This same study showed that even a tiny imbalance could have detrimental effects and holds the risk of inducing extensive male reproductive abnormalities and infertility.

 Seeking estrogen level testing should be a routine and accessible way of addressing concerns for male patients.
 The evidence for estrogen management and harmony in the female body is well known; the same emphasis should be placed on male levels.

 The enzyme aromatase can convert testosterone into estradiol, a key hormonal component for the regulation of sex drive, erections, sperm production, and testicular function.
-Besides these important functions, estrogen also helps to control cholesterol levels and the maintenance of bone and heart health.
-Having a hormonal balance in the male body is paramount and has been highlighted by multiple studies through the connection between low testosterone and estrogen.
+Besides these essential functions, estrogen helps control cholesterol levels and maintain bone and heart health.

 References